LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 ### Enterprise-grade oracle infrastructure

-All of our Chainlink oracles are backed by a redundant, SOC 2-compliant infrastructure, which is distributed across multiple physically-distinct datacenters.
-Simply trigger your smart contract's `request()` function, and our oracle infrastructure will ensure that your data is delivered safely, securely, and on-time.
+Our Chainlink oracle cloud is backed by a redundant, SOC 2-compliant infrastructure, which is distributed across multiple physically-distinct datacenters.
+Simply trigger your smart contract's `request()` function, and our oracle infrastructure will ensure that your data is delivered safely, securely, and reliably - every time.

 Read more about our data feeds guarantees in our [Service-Level Agreement (SLA)](/services/direct-request-jobs/Service-Level-Agreement).

 :::tip
-We offer free smart contract development services for our **mainnet customers**.
+We offer free bespoke smart contract development services for our **mainnet customers**.
 If interested, please reach out to us via our [request form](https://linkwellnodes.io/Getting-Started.html), or [book a meeting](https://calendly.com/linkwell-nodes) with us to get started.
 :::

 ## Related topics